 Brand storytelling also depends a lot on design be it through strong visuals or powerful packaging according to design experts Jessica Gaedeke, Chief Revenue Officer and Hilary Rekrut, Senior Vice President, of Designalytics.
 Package design is a common denominator across all elements of customer experience.
 What visual aspects should brands showcase?
 Ankle biters are the small manufacturers who are able to leverage design as the weapon of their choice and constantly disrupt the way you do business with their innovation-first design mindset.
 Having a constant stream of market intelligence helps your firm with better decision-making.
 These days all customers expect information to be highly curated, so paying heed to that level of personalization helps.

+The panel The Elephant in the Brand from Designalytics included Jessica Gaedeke, Chief Revenue Officer and Hilary Rekrut, Senior Vice President, Analytics.
+They talked about the importance of design in disruptive technologies.
 How can you leverage design for change?
 Be the brand that can be recognized from afar.
 Being recognizable means there’s something distinctive and memorable about you.
 Why do some brands go the (design) distance?
 Consumer recall happens when there are stronger memory structures.
-Think about Axe vs Old spice or Smirnoff vs Stolleys.
+Think about Axe vs Old spice or Smirnoff vs Stolichnaya (Stoli).
 The presenters used the reboot of Sam Adams (beer brand) as an example of how to score and manage the distinctive asset of your brands.
 Design is an asset, redesign can be a perfect opportunity to catalyze your growth.
 Are you communicating the right messages through your brand’s design?
 When and what to redesign, if?
 Objective metrics are important, so research on ad and design testing is here to stay.

 Hanging Out with the Lunch Ladies: Tapping Back of House Ethnography to Develop Foodservice Insights and Innovation was another presentation by Cargill and 20/20 Research (images of Carole Schmidt, Vice President Research, below) about engaging members of cross-functional teams to work together to deliver nutrition (healthy lunches) into the mouths of school children.
 The school lunch service system serves around 1000 meals in 30 minutes, which is higher than Tacobell or a Wendy’s by volume in lunch food services.
 The research challenge was how to get the kids to eat what the lunch ladies served, and how to gain trust as a (the ultimate) food supplier.
 They used observational research, immersive in-depth interviews, and back of house ethnographies to serve their clients.
 Their talk also emphasized keeping the endgame in mind when starting out, a consistent tenet in qualitative research.
 Their journey from food service insights to innovation was the product of teamwork and ajudged a success on the following counts: incremental sales, incremental profit growth, gaining new K12 school district customers, strengthening awareness of Cargill as a partner, tapping into existing production facilities, delivering potential for a higher hit rate causing them to know their customer and consumer better.